TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-cell-map.md

 # Unit Tests

 `SpreadsheetCellMap` is a clean unit of self contained code, so naturally demands a unit test.
 I was especially careful to test round tripping of snapshots, including every possible type of cell value.
-I used my usual coverage driven testing approach to make sure that we test all three code paths for cell map entries, getting to 100% code coverage.
+I used my usual coverage driven testing approach to make sure that we test all three code paths for cell map entries.

 # Integration

 I added `SpreadsheetCellMap` to my `LogSegment` representation in the `EventSourcedSpreadsheetEngine` module.
-Whenever an entry is added to the `entries` array, it also gets added to the cell map.

 ```ts
 export interface LogSegment {